-With four rebated depths, the NGS is capable of holding insulted glass units from 34mm to 74mm deep, offering extreme levels of customisation from your glass specification.
+With four rebated depths, the NGS is capable of holding insulated glass units from 34mm to 74mm deep, offering extreme levels of customisation from your glass specification.
 And sliding panels of up to 18m2 are possible in all glass types.

 In addition to this flexibility of glass design, is the drive for less frame on all junctions of the glass door.